Listing, Prepping and Shipping Supplies

 - InventoryLab: The printer works great with InventoryLab and printing labels is very seamless as there are not any extra steps.
 I have mine setup so that a FBA label automatically prints as soon as I list a product.

-HL-30334-R Labels: If you get a DYMO 450, you’ll need labels as well.
-This are removable labels which are required by Amazon if you place your label directly on a product.
+HL-30334-R Labels: This are removable labels which are required by Amazon if you place your label directly on a product.